cpampalone/EasyWeather/README.md

 * Geolocation services may not work on some browsers without a secure connection.
 Use Chrome to avoid this issue in development.

 ### Running EasyWeather
-EasyWeather is built on node.js with Express and EJS.
-It also uses serve-favicon to display a favicon.
+EasyWeather is built on Node.js with Express and EJS.
 To run, navigate to the installation folder and run `node app`

+### Packages and Dependancies
+There is no need to install these as they are included in the EasyWeather package or pulled from online databases.
+* EJS (for rendering pages)
+* Express
+* serve-favicon (to display a favicon)
+* jQuery 3.3.1 (from Google)
+* Font Awesome 4.7.0 (from Cloudflare)
+* Bootstrap 3.3.7 JS and CSS (from Bootstrapcdn)